 1. Incurable Cases

-In incurable cases with gross tissue damage, where deep-acting constitutional remedies cannot be used and where permanent cure is not possible, only palliative homeopathic remedies are recommended.
+In incurable cases with gross tissue damage, where deep-acting constitutional remedies cannot be used and where permanent cure is not possible, only palliative homoeopathic remedies are recommended.

 2. Cure cannot be achieved